GDQuest/website/content/news/2020/12/ultimate-godot-bundle/index.md

-+++
+---
+author: nathan
+banner:
+  src: /img/product/godot/ultimate-bundle.png
+categories:
+- news
+date: "2020-12-22T10:53:57-06:00"
-title = "The Ultimate Godot Course Bundle" description = "Get all our Godot courses, available or future ones, at a discount!
-Lifetime free updates." author = "nathan"
+description: Get all our Godot courses, available or future ones, at a discount!
+Lifetime free updates.

-date = 2020-12-22T10:53:57-06:00
+title: The Ultimate Godot Course Bundle
-weight = 5
+weight: 5

-categories = ["news"]

-[banner]
-src = "/img/product/godot/ultimate-bundle.png"
-+++
+---

 We released our Ultimate bundle, a pack containing all our present and future Godot courses.
 It allows you to buy once and get all our premium tutorials, including new ones we will add in the future.